nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/AnnotationPatterns.md

 todo:
 ---

+## About

-In this tutorial, we will take a closer look at some experimental scenarios that every scientist might face on a more or less regular basis.
+In this guide, we will take a closer look at some experimental scenarios that every scientist might face on a more or less regular basis.
 With these examples, we aim to provide you with the best practices for  data annotation in isa.study.xlsx and isa.assay.xlsx files allowing you to generate machine-readable and thereby, interoperable and reproducible data.
-Do not hesitate to contact us if you think that we are missing some urgent expamles or if you have any further questions.
+Do not hesitate to contact us if you think that we are missing some urgent examples or if you have any further questions.

 ## Annotation of biological and technical replicates
 In our first scenario we focus on annotating the origin and relationship between biological and technical replicates within a fictional study.
 We started with three biological replicates (Plant A, Plant B, and Plant C) of the model organism *Arabidsopis thaliana* (Characteristic [Organism]), which were grown under particular conditions (Characteristic [growth day length]).
 Harvesting of the plants or particular parts resulted in three samples: S1, S2, and S3.
 These information were stored within the isa.study.xlsx file.